zhstella/spark-seprep/assignments/L03_PR.md

 **Submission:**

-- Complete a series of pull requests within the GitHub repository.
+- Complete a pull request within the GitHub repository.
 - Ensure all steps are finished, including setting up upstream repositories, and submit the final pull request to the main upstream repository.

 This assignment not only enhances GitHub collaboration skills but also emphasizes effective communication and teamwork.
 If you have questions or need clarification, contact your instructor.
 Good luck and happy collaborating!